pwolfe8/gst_ds_examples/README.md

 ## Install Prereqs on Host

+- Note: you may have to reboot a few times

 ### Jetson
 First ensure you're on L4T 32.6.X (`cat /etc/nv_tegra_release` and check REVISION for 6.0 or greater).